 Low-footprint waste water treatment,

-enabling sustainable recovery of organic nitrogen into valuable fertilizer
+enabling sustainable recovery of reactive nitrogen into valuable fertilizer

 Clean water